jjvanzon/Circular-Language-Spec-Plans/done/2008-09-2---parameters-spec-plan.md

     - Based on Command Basics.
     - Gathered up issues.
     - The issues:
-        - The issues that have to do with:
+        - The issues that might have to do with:
             - Parameters that are commands
             - Classes
         - Specific issues: